- Professor Parry Guilford

 Unraveling tumour suppression

 E-cadherin belongs to a class of proteins called tumour suppressors.
-They provide normal cells with brakes to protect against cells growing out of control and becoming cancers.
+Tumour suppressors normal cells with brakes to protect against cells growing out of control and becoming cancers.
 Mutation of the gene that encodes E-cadherin (CDH1) is frequently seen in tumours.
-This leads to tumours with increased ability to survive and invade other tissues.
+This leads to cancers with increased ability to survive and invade other tissues.

 Finding vulnerabilities in tumour cells